ghl3/SpontaneousSymmetry/posts/2016-09-03-statistics-cheat-sheet.markdown

 This is a short reference guide, or cheat sheet, for how to solve some well-defined and well studied statistical questions.

+## I have an observation consisting of a single count.
+Is it consistent with an expected count?

 ## I have a single set of data.
 Does it come from a given distribution?